lnbits/tpos-receipt-printer/README.md

 This project features an ESP32 controlled thermal printer solution to print payment receipts as payments are made to the LNbits TPoS extension.

+The project is fully inspired by the [Coinos printer](coinos/coinos-printer) project.

 ## Setup

 Connect the printer to the ESP32 as follows.